 Instructor: Alix Christian

 You say you can’t draw?
 We challenge you to find out how easy it can be if you start out with a few simple lines.
 Some of you know local artist Alix Christian for her encaustic work, but she actually started her art career as a typographer and graphic designer.
 Her background is evident in the clean lines of her pen and ink images.
 So simple, so brilliant!
 We’re pleased that she’s developed a drawing class for beginners to teach her approach.
 The charming little project is a handmade accordion book, which you’ll make in class, that “unfolds the line”.
 That is, it connects simple images across the pages, one image per page.
 (OK – so perhaps two images per page.
 The idea is to keep it simple!)
 Alix will warm you up with plain curves, lines, and maybe a scribble or two.
 You’ll practice looking for the basic “bones” in the objects she brings in and will play a bit with color to see how just a touch can give your image life.
 Alix has examples of commonplace items that she’s drawn with just a few lines, which you can practice and copy onto the pages of your book.
 Or be bold and just go for it by making up line drawings of your own.
 Alix’s classes are always full of laughter, and she promises this one will be “dead easy”!
-You’ll leave class with a brush, a permanent black pen, a small palette of watercolors, and a fun little book you’ve made yourself.
+You’ll leave class with a brush, a permanent black pen, and a fun little book you’ve made yourself.

 Please bring the following optional materials:

 - favorite pen, pencil, and eraser you like to use